bormaxi8080/osint-timeline/DRAFT.md

 SingleFile.
 Web Extension for saving a faithful copy of a complete web page in a single HTML file: https://github.com/gildas-lormeau/SingleFile

+Pile is a desktop app for reflective journaling.
+It's about simplicity, keeping your data local, and enhancing your journaling experience with AI: https://github.com/UdaraJay/Pile

 Hacker Scoper.
 CLI tool for filtering URLs/IPs with automatically-updated Bug Bounty program scope rules: https://github.com/ItsIgnacioPortal/hacker-scoper

 ----